RaspAP/raspap-docs/docs/manual.md

 sudo add-apt-repository ppa:ondrej/php
 ```

-On Debian, Armbian and Ubuntu, install `dhcpcd5` with the following:
+On Debian and Armbian, install `dhcpcd5` with the following:

 ```
 sudo apt-get install dhcpcd5